divyasuri/Data-Mining/README.md

 spark-submit User&ModelBasedCF.py <train_file_path> <test_file_path> <case_id> <output_file_name>

 where train_file_path is a CSV to train the system, test_file_path is a CSV to test the system, case_id is 1 or 2 (1 = Model Based CF, 2 = User Based CF) and output_file_name should be a CSV.

+3. Finding Similar Users using Jaccard Similarity and Locality Sensitive Hashing

+For this project, I utilized Spark and Python to implement the LSH technique to identify similar businesses based on ratings given by users.
+For this, I used Jaccard similarity of greater than 0.5 as the metric of high similarity.
+My program was able to achieve a precision of 1 and recall of 0.95.
+The execution of this file is done in this format:

+spark-submit LSH.py <input_file_path> jaccard <output_file_path>

+where the input file should be a CSV with users, businesses and their ratings for that business and output file should be a CSV.